I was pleasantly surprised when searching for the best chicken coop plans – there’s so many awesome options.

 What Else Do You Need?

-You coop has to have a nesting box (you want eggs, right?) so that the birds have somewhere to lay – you need one box for each 2 hens that you own.
+You coop has to have a nesting box (you want eggs, right?) so that the birds (speaking of birds, if you like birds, you need to check out these awesome birding apps) have somewhere to lay – you need one box for each 2 hens that you own.

 You will also need windows in the coop because they need air to breathe.
 You must also provide a feeder and a waterer so that they can eat and drink.